gautriv/gaurav.trivedi.io/README.md

-Here's the proper README.md file based on the content you provided:

 ## Gaurav Trivedi | Portfolio

 This is the source code for my personal portfolio website built using React, Tailwind CSS, and Vite.